If I sign up as a solo racer, and at a later time decide to race with a team, can I switch my registration from solo to a team registration?

 Race Day Questions

 - 5-hour race: the entire course will be pre-plotted for you.

 - 12-hour and 30-hour, the first few sections of the race will be pre-plotted.
 It is likely you will receive some UTM coordinates later in the race to plot.

 Where can I shower after the race?

-A mountain bike will certainly make your race more enjoyable, but we also want to keep the 12-hour race accessible to everyone.
-So, while not ideal, yes, a hybrid is ok for 12-hour teams.
+A mountain bike will certainly make your race more enjoyable, but we also want to keep the races accessible to everyone, so we do not have any restriction on hybrid bikes.
+E-bikes are not allowed.